apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Northern Lights Forecast: How To See Tonight’s Aurora**
+**White House reacts to Speaker’s ‘extreme’ stopgap funding bill**

-You can read more about it [here](https://www.forbes.com/sites/willskipworth/2023/11/11/northern-lights-forecast-how-to-see-tonights-aurora/).
+You can read more about it [here](https://thehill.com/homenews/house/4305757-white-house-reacts-speakers-stopgap-funding-bill/).

 ## Requirements
 - Python 3.8